 Finally in Kyoto

-May 3rd, the start of Golden Week, perhaps the busiest domestic tourist time of the year.
+May 3rd, the start of Golden Week, a week-long assemblage of holidays and perhaps the busiest domestic tourist time of the year.
 My friends back at the restaurant had told me this morning would be busy and asked if I had reserved a seat on the Shinkansen bound for Kyoto.
 Ummm, no!
 So I figured I'd beat the crowds and get an early start back to Shinagawa Station to catch the train only to be told all seats were reserved until later afternoon.
 I'm sure I'm not the only tourist to shuffle around the station feeling highly confused but after finding some onigiri for a snack, I discovered there were unreserved seats on each train...kind of like flying standby.
 What luck!
 I found a seat on the next Hikari Super Express and was Kyoto bound.

 With shoes as comfortable as little clouds on my feet now, I took to the streets bustling with what seemed to be all of Japan, and half the world, on vacation.